microsoft/azuredatastudio/samples/sqlservices/README.md

 - Launch VSCode and open the azuredatastudio's code folder, run the 'Launch azuredatastudio' debug option (to work around the issue.
 The next step won't work without doing this first)
 - Launch VSCode and open this folder, run the 'Debug in enlistment'
 - Once ADS launches, you should be able to run the sqlservices commands, for example: sqlservices.openDialog

+## Consuming `azdata` typing changes during development
+Change the URL specified in `sqlservices\tasks\buildtasks.js`'s `copytypings` task to point to your current branch.
+Because this task pulls the `azdata.proposed.ts` type from this URL, your changes must be pushed to your branch before this will work.
+It does not use the local files.

+After running `yarn build`, you should see your updated typings in `sqlservices\typings\azdata.proposed.d.ts`.

+> **Important**
+> Do not check in changes to this URL to `main`.
+This is for development only; revert these changes before they are sent out in a PR.